abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 it's important to have this kind of contact and connection with elder monks in our tradition.
 During this time, there's been a fair amount of coming and going, which has been conducive to a lot of busyness.
-So now we can allow the monastery to settle into a bit more simplicity—the simple rhythm of our daily duties, chores and practices.
+So now we can allow the monastery to settle into a bit more simplicity---the simple rhythm of our daily duties, chores and practices.
 We'll take the next bit of time to practice on our own in the evenings, giving each other the opportunity for a bit more space and solitude.